delphicventurescode/AMPES_myPESTLERepo/Brand_Management/A2b_Announcements_of_Dec_18_2025/README.md

 {=}

-Reminder: yes, there will be a class tomorrow (that is, Friday, December 19, 2025).
+**Reminder:** There *will* be class tomorrow (Friday, December 19, 2025).

-If there were any issues with my being unable to attend due to illness, I would have posted an update on this GitHub repo.
-At my company, even when a meeting date needs to be changed, we almost always provide at least three days' advance notice, and I have consistently followed this practice for over five years.
-I have never failed to inform stakeholders with sufficient advance notice.
+If I were unable to attend due to illness or any other unforeseen circumstance, an update would be posted on this GitHub repository.
+In my professional practice, even when a meeting needs to be rescheduled, at least three days’ advance notice is the norm.
+I have followed this standard consistently for over five years and have never failed to notify stakeholders with sufficient notice.

-A separate point I would like to make is concerning using the appropriate subject line when letting me know about any missing attendanace.
+I would also like to reiterate the importance of using the **correct subject line** when notifying me about missing or incorrect attendance records.

-[+]
+---

 Please see below for the previously sent communication.